shrink/docker-php-api/README.md

 ## PHP 7

-Minor versions of PHP 7 are included.
-A full list of available versions can be found via the [GitHub Container Package Registry][ghcr/shrink/docker-php-api].
+Supported versions of PHP 7 are included.
+A full list of available versions can be found via the
+[GitHub Container Package Registry][ghcr/shrink/docker-php-api].

 ```dockerfile
 FROM ghcr.io/shrink/docker-php-api:7